7 Impactful Ways to Measure Employee Engagement Remotely

-On the other hand, at stay interviews, managers ask employees who are clearly happy at work what makes them want to stay.
+On the other hand, at stay interviews, managers ask employees who are happy at work what makes them want to stay.

-With remote employees, these interviews can be done through surveys, mails and video conferences.
+With remote employees, these interviews can be done through surveys, emails, and video conferences.

 eNPS stands for Employee Net Promoter Score.
 It is a metric used by companies to gauge employee satisfaction with their employment experience.
 It is one of the most successful ways to measure engagement.

 eNPS measures how likely your staff members are to recommend your company as a place to work.
 It asks employees how likely they are to ‘promote’ you on a scale from 0 to 10.

-Most employees nowadays prefer working from home, and many organizations are taking steps to go remote. eNPS can be a great way to measure if your remote employees are engaged enough or have good employee experience at your organization to recommend you as a place to work remotely to the ones finding remote jobs.
+Most employees nowadays prefer working from home, and many organizations are taking steps to go remote. eNPS can be a great way to measure if your remote employees are engaged enough.
+Or have good employee experience at your organization to recommend you to work remotely to find remote jobs.